Leninia: Evolutionary importance

 Leninia is one of the latest-living ophthalmosaurines, and also one of the most basal.
-Despite this, it still had the very large sclerotic ring and aperture, suggesting that this was one of the most basal characteristics of ophthalmosaurines and that they were all deep-diving, remaining conservative in this ecological niche during the entire time period that they existed.
-The absolute size of Leninia's sclerotic ring is among the largest known in ichthyosaurs, with only Baptanodon ('Ophthalmosaurus natans') and the giant Temnodontosaurus exceeding it.
+Despite this, it still had the very large scleral ring and aperture, suggesting that this was one of the most basal characteristics of ophthalmosaurines and that they were all deep-diving, remaining conservative in this ecological niche during the entire time period that they existed.
+The absolute size of Leninia's scleral ring is among the largest known in ichthyosaurs, with only Baptanodon ('Ophthalmosaurus natans') and the giant Temnodontosaurus exceeding it.
 As all the ophthalmosaurines had this kind of structure, and were more similar in eye structure than the platypterygines, this suggests that they did not diversify in the same way that the platypterygines did but stayed similar as deep divers, possibly as they were so specialised for deep diving that they were outcompeted in other niches.

 Phylogeny

 Cladogram based in the phylogenetic analysis of Fischer et al., 2013:

 The following cladogram shows a possible phylogenetic position of Leninia in Ophthalmosauridae according to the analysis performed by Zverkov and Jacobs (2020).